ryan0/OOGL/README.md

 OOGL
 ====
 OOGL is a simple and easy to use C++ library for 2d graphics.
-It consists of classes which wrap opengl calls in simple methods hiding implementaton from the user.
-OOGL also asists in loading textures and 2d models.
-OOGL does not have any functionality for creating windows or an opengl context so the user must create a window themselves or use a library such as GLFW, SDL, SFML, etc.
+It consists of wrapper classes that implement all necessary opengl calls hiding implementaton from the user.
+OOGL also loads textures with assistance from the SOIL library.
+OOGL does not have functionality for creating windows or an opengl context so the user must create a window, either themselves themselves or useing a library such as GLFW, SDL, SFML, etc.

 Example
 =======